Grove Collaborative

 Tired of funky, musty smells coming from your carpets or rugs?
 Learn how to deodorize carpet with natural powders and sprays — and when to use which.

-Bad smells coming from the carpet aren’t just annoying — they can also lower your indoor air quality.
+Bad smells coming from the carpet aren’t just unpleasant — they can also lower your indoor air quality.
 Mold, bacteria, and allergens like pollen and dust mite droppings can cause or worsen respiratory illnesses.

 Read on to learn how to deodorize carpet with a powder or spray — and how to get the best results, either way.